stinkytoe/bevy_ldtk_asset/README.md

 ### Installing

-You can add this plugin to your project by adding it as a crate to your Cargo project in the normal way using Cargo:
+You can add this plugin to your project using Cargo:

 ```bash
 cargo add bevy_ldtk_asset # from within your project directory